Thao people

-The Thao/Ngan (邵 (Shào)) are a small group of Taiwanese indigenous peoples who have lived near Sun Moon Lake (Zintun, Lake Candidius) in central Taiwan for at least a century, and probably since the time of the Qing dynasty.
-The Thao/Ngan people numbered around 800, making them one of the smallest of all of the recognized indigenous peoples in Taiwan (a number of indigenous peoples, both smaller and larger than the Thao in population, remain unrecognized by the Taiwanese government).
+The Thao (Thao: /'θau/; 邵 (Siāu, Shào)) are a small group of Taiwanese indigenous peoples who have lived near Sun Moon Lake (Zintun, Lake Candidius) in central Taiwan for at least a century, and probably since the time of the Qing dynasty.
+The Thao people numbered around 800, making them one of the smallest of all of the recognized indigenous peoples in Taiwan (a number of indigenous peoples, both smaller and larger than the Thao in population, remain unrecognized by the Taiwanese government).

-Despite their small group size, the Thao/Ngan have retained their customs, beliefs and traditional culture and language until now, though they have been assimilated into mainstream culture as well.
+Despite their small group size, the Thao have retained their customs, beliefs and traditional culture and language until now, though they have been assimilated into mainstream culture as well.
 Most of the members of this ethnic group work in the tourism industry at Sun Moon Lake.
-The Chi-Chi earthquake of 1999 damaged or destroyed 80% of the houses of the Thao/Ngan.
+The Chi-Chi earthquake of 1999 damaged or destroyed 80% of the houses of the Thao.

 Language

-The Thao/Ngan people have their own language, the Thao language, which is nearly extinct and spoken by only a few, mostly elders, of the (already small) Thao ethnic population.
+The Thao people have their own language, the Thao language, which is nearly extinct and spoken by only a few, mostly elders, of the (already small) Thao ethnic population.
 The language has been sinicized.
 Most people who speak Thao are bilingual or trilingual and can speak Mandarin Chinese and/or Taiwanese as well.
-The Thao/Ngan language is classified as a Northern Formosan language, which is a geographical subgroup of the much larger Austronesian language family.
-The Thao language has loanwords from the Bunun language, spoken by the Bunun ethnic group of which the Thao/Ngan cooperated with as well as intermarried.
+The Thao language part of the Austronesian language family, and is classified a Western Plains Formosan language - the last surviving of that group, which was once spoken across the center-western plains of Taiwan before being supplanted by Sinitic languages.
+The Western Plains Formosan languages have been proposed to form part of a Northern Formosan branch of Austronesian along with aboriginal languages of northern Taiwan.
+The Thao language has loanwords from the Bunun language, spoken by the Bunun ethnic group of which the Thao cooperated with as well as intermarried.